CGCL-codes/Argus/README.md

 # Argus

 Argus is a novel job scheduling scheme in RDMA-assisted big data processing system.
 Argus exploits the structure feature of stage dependency and prioritizes the stages whose completion can enable more schedulable stages.
-Comprehensive experiments using large-scale traces collected from real world show that compared to RDMA-Spark, Argus reduces job completion time and job makespan by 21% and 20%, respectively.
+Comprehensive experiments using large-scale traces collected from real-world systems show that compared to RDMA-Spark and Branch Scheduling method, Argus reduces job completion time by 21% and 38%, respectively.

 ## Introduction